 The raw materials used in the production of electronic and mechanical systems can have a severe impact on the environment.

-Gold and copper are used for circuit boards, vehicle parts and components.
-The raw materials are extracted from mined ore.
+Metals used for circuit boards, vehicle parts and components are extracted from mined ore.
 Large areas of land are cleared to dig mines, sometimes destroying natural habitats.
 Surrounding areas can also be affected by waste chemicals, the burning of fossil fuels and polluted water, all of which can all be harmful to the environment.